danis24/suckhack24_panel/readme.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Lumen, please send an e-mail to Danis Yogaswara at suckhack@cyfo.org.
+If you discover a security vulnerability within panel, please send an e-mail to Danis Yogaswara at suckhack@cyfo.org.
 All security vulnerabilities will be promptly addressed.

 ## License